PCB Grounding Techniques for Plated PCB Mounting Holes

 My 5-year-old son has grown increasingly fond of doughnuts.
 During those rare moments when he isn’t asking for another one to eat, he sometimes inquires about how they’re made and why they’re shaped with a hole in the center.
 I’ve tried my best to satisfy his curious mind, but I had no idea why doughnuts have holes.
 Thankfully, I could turn to Google for an answer.

 Unless you have a curious child of your own, knowing why a doughnut has a hole probably has little use to you.
 On the other hand, PCB holes, as mundane as they may seem, are an important element in an electronics design.
 It’s possible that you too have been Googling for knowledge on these types of holes, and you’ve come to the right place.
-Understanding the basic design of PCB holes and when you should connect mounting holes to ground loops could save you some unnecessary trouble after installation.
+Understanding the basic design of PCB holes and when you should connect mounting holes to ground loops could save you some trouble after installation.

 How PCB Holes Can Be Used For EMI Reduction